 86 Grove Road, Kelvin Grove, Ashhurst

-Lynn Kirkland started the business in 1993 with one goal in mind, to provide New Zealanders with wholesome, healing and supportive products.
+Lynn Kirkland started The Herb Farm in 1993 with one goal in mind, to provide New Zealanders with wholesome, healing, and supportive products.
 Fast forward and the business has 25 staff members and offers visitors the chance to explore the farm itself, have a nutritious and delicious meal, try the product range and attend workshops and events in the seminar space.
 We visited this special destination and chatted with Lynn to learn more about the story behind The Herb Farm.

 What led you to start The Herb Farm?

 I started studying herbs and their healing properties after my son had had three lots of antibiotics in one winter.
 I asked the doctor what I could do to support his immune system and the doctor just shrugged his shoulders.
 From that moment, I felt that it was my job as a mother to find out.

 I decided to do a herbal diploma through The Australasian College of Herbal Studies.
 There wasn’t a local option so I did it all via correspondence through Waikato.
 I had to make healing creams, teas and tinctures, and I gave them to family and friends who I thought would benefit from them.
 Everytime I did that, I created a case study.
 I’ve still got that correspondence and it’s fun to look back at it, but basically everything worked.
 30 years later and I’m still doing this.
 I have actually just made a hemp root tincture to help one of the staff members dogs.
 I’m not a chemist but I do have my diploma, and herbs are something I’m passionate about and believe in.
 I just love the excitement of helping people (and their pets!).